Benni-chan/Blender-Fulldome-Addon/README.md

 Download and install Hugin (http://hugin.sourceforge.net/download/).

-Download DomeCam (https://github.com/Benni-chan/Blender-Fulldome-Addon).
+Download DomeCam.
 To install the Blender addon, move the domecam.py into your scripts/addons folder.

 Activate DomeCam inside of Blender.
 Just as any other addon: User Preferences -> Addons -> Install Addon